Chris Godwin Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- Godwin's 22.5 receiving yards per game in his four matchups against the Giants are 50.0 fewer than his over/under for Monday's game.
+- Godwin has averaged 22.5 receiving yards per game in his four career matchups against the Giants, 50.0 fewer than his over/under for Monday's game.

-- The Giants have the NFL's 17th-ranked pass defense this season, allowing 263.2 yards per game through the air.
+- The Giants are allowing 263.2 passing yards per game this season, the NFL's 17th-ranked pass defense.

-- The Giants have given up 16 passing TDs this year (1.8 per game), ranking them 19th among NFL defenses.
+- The Giants have allowed 16 passing TDs this year (1.8 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Football Team, Godwin grabbed seven passes for 57 yards while being targeted eight times.
+- In last week's outing against the Football Team, Godwin was targeted eight times, picking up 57 yards on seven receptions.

-- Over his last three games, Godwin's 31 targets have resulted in 23 receptions for 308 yards (102.7 ypg) and two touchdowns.
+- Godwin's during his last three games stat line reveals 23 catches for 308 yards and two touchdowns.
+He averaged 102.7 yards per game, and was targeted 31 times.

 Godwin's Tampa Bay Teammates